PatrikGerber/PatrikGerber.github.io/README.md

-# PatrikGerber.github.io
-A small personal website
+This is my small personal website, a work in progress.
+It is built on the default [brutalist](https://github.com/kwhaler/brutalist-jekyll) theme.